rmrgvg/SilkSong-Hacks/README.md

 Description
 -----------
 SilkSong Hacks is an all-in-one tool to modify Hollow Knight: Silksong in real time.
+Just Unzip it in SilkSOng Folder and play.
 It is based on Unity Explorer(Sinai) and MelonLoader(Lava), but everything is already integrated in a single package.

 With this utility you can: